 What are the benefits of using a DNS server?

-We will list the advantages of DNS servers In here:
+Here’s a list of the advantages of DNS servers:

 - DNS is the only system that allows online users to browse and use the internet.